Legend of Hilaria

 The Legend of Hilaria is a Coptic romance, possibly a Christian version of the pagan Tale of Bentresh.
-It was written between the 6th and 9th centuries AD.
+It was written between the 6th and 9th centuries.
 During the Middle Ages, it was translated into Syriac, Arabic and Ethiopic.
 It tells the tale of Hilaria, daughter of the Roman emperor Zeno, who disguised herself as a man to become a monk and later heals her sister of an ailment.
 The tale was incorporated into the synaxaries of the Oriental Orthodox churches, and Hilaria came to be celebrated as a saint.

 Date and authorship

-Judging by its lack of historical truth regarding Zeno, his family and his reign, it is likely that the Legend was written no earlier than about AD 500.
+Judging by its lack of historical truth regarding Zeno, his family and his reign, it is likely that the Legend was written no earlier than about 500.
 It had achieved a final form by 848, the date of the only complete Coptic manuscript.
 The Syriac translation likewise dates to the 9th century.

 The text is presented as written by the abbot Pambo, who also plays a part in the story.
 The abbot is in fact a fictional character based on the 4th-century Saint Pambo.
 The author of the Legend is therefore anonymous.